curl/curl/docs/libcurl/opts/CURLOPT_TLSAUTH_USERNAME.md

 Pass a char pointer as parameter, which should point to the null-terminated username to use for the TLS authentication method specified with the CURLOPT_TLSAUTH_TYPE(3) option.
 Requires that the CURLOPT_TLSAUTH_PASSWORD(3) option also be set.

 The application does not have to keep the string around after setting this option.

-This feature relies in TLS SRP which does not work with TLS 1.3.
+This feature relies on TLS SRP which does not work with TLS 1.3.

 # DEFAULT